About CrunchBang Linux

 Super nimble

-CrunchBang uses the Openbox window manager.
+CrunchBang used the Openbox window manager.
 Openbox is lightweight and

-speedy, and as a result, CrunchBang is fast.
+speedy, and as a result, CrunchBang was fast.
 Also, whilst CrunchBang

-is not primarily designed for older systems, it has been reported to operate very
+was not primarily designed for older systems, it had been reported to operate very

-well where system resources are limited.
-Once installed, CrunchBang should
+well where system resources were limited.
+Once installed, CrunchBang would

 boot-up and operate faster than a regular Debian GNOME/KDE installation.